Graduate Student Dissertation Camp

-During Spring Break, March 11-15, 2013, the Hesburgh Libraries proudly offers a program co-sponsored with the University Writing Center and the Graduate School to help scholars focus on their own research and writing.
+During Fall Break, October 20-24, 2014, the Hesburgh Libraries proudly offers a program co-sponsored with the University Writing Center and the Graduate School.
+The purpose of the camp is to help scholars focus on their own research and writing.
 Please read below for more information and how to register for the workshops being planned.

-The Graduate Dissertation / Thesis Camp is designed to assist graduate students at all stages of their research and writing toward their degree.
+The Graduate Dissertation Camp is designed to assist graduate students at all stages of their research and writing toward their degree or completion of a large scale writing project.
 Participants will have the opportunity to:

 - jumpstart or move forward in their research and writing process